digital-asset/daml/docs/source/upgrade/index.rst

 goal is to extend this *Coin* template with a field that represents the number of coins to avoid needing 1000 contracts to represent 1000 coins.
 (In a real application, you would also want choices for merging and splitting such a *Coin*.
-For presentational purposes, we omit those here.)
+For the sake of simplicity, we omit those here.)
 We use a different name for the new template here.
 This is not required as templates are identified by the triple *(PackageId, ModuleName, TemplateName)*